Dornbirn Bulldogs: Name sponsors

-Dornbirner EC have had several sponsors, whose name has bore into the team's name in the course of its history.
+Dornbirner EC have had several sponsors, whose names have been incorporated into the team's name in the course of its history.
 For a long time was the full name of the team TRENDamin EC Dornbirn Bulldogs.
 In 2005 this was shortened to EC-TREND Dornbirn, which remained the official name until 2008.
 In the 2009–10 season the team was called by its full name hagn_leone EC Dornbirn before reverting to Dornbirner EC.
 Dornbirn has always had an identifiable nickname in the Bulldogs, which has been used predominantly.